-What is a PhD by distance learning?
+What is a PhD by Distance Learning?

-A PhD by Distance Learning allows you to undertake the majority of your research at an off campus location.
+A PhD by Distance Learning allows you to undertake the majority of your research at an off-campus location.
 You are therefore able to do the research required for your PhD in a location of your choosing; only making one annual visit to the University.

-Why study distance learning?
+Why study by distance learning?

 Is the distance learning route for you?

 The distance learning route to PhD study is not for everyone.
-You have to have a very clear idea of your project and be able to motivate yourself.
+You need to have a very clear idea of your research project and be able to motivate yourself.
 Undertaking PhD study off campus can sometimes be quite isolating, so the ability to proactively seek out connections from within relevant research communities is important.
-This route is well-suited to those who have a research project associated with their work or particular interests and where resources are available locally to support your research e.g. appropriate archives and data collections.
+This route is well-suited to those who have a project associated with their work or particular interests and where resources are available locally to support your research e.g. appropriate archives and data collections.

-Can I study by distance learning in the UK?
+Can I study by Distance Learning in the UK?

 Distance Learning courses can be undertaken from anywhere in the world, including the UK.